rabravo/ws2pgdb/README.md

 Problems:

 Some system libraries are needed before you can start using the ws2pgdb.
 Some of the methods necesitate the octave development tools, gdal, proj (octave-dev, liboctave, libgdal, libproj-dev).
 Try to install the ws2pgdb and the installer will let you know when a library is needed.
-This maybe a slow process but if you are using any debian-like, you can make us of the package manager to install them (apt-get).
+This maybe a slow process but if you are using any debian-like, you can make used of the package manager to install them (apt-get).

 During a fresh installation, after a couple of months without touching this libraries, I tried devtools::install_github(rabravo/ws2pgdb) and it complained that some of the dependencies were not compatible.
 To install these dependencies you shall do as in the following example: